MarcinBas/api_mt/Praca.md.md

 ### 4.4 Google Cloud Translation Basic (or Google Translate API v2)
 #### 4.4.1 How to obtain an API key
+##### 4.4.1.1 Google Account

-##### 4.4.1.1 To use this MT vendor you need to have your regular Google Account.
+To use this MT vendor you need to have your regular Google Account.
 Set it up and log in to it.
 Then log in [here](https://console.developers.google.com/cloud-resource-manager).

  - Go to **Billing** > **Add a billing account**.
 Accomplish all the required steps of the procedure.